Hurricane Damage To Manufacturers In Puerto Rico Affects Mainland Hospitals, Too

 One of Baxter's factories that makes the minibags for intravenous medicines is very remote.

 "It's atop a mountain, and the roads have been very compromised.
-They are still running on generators the last we knew, and they are at partial capacity," says Kristi Guest, who runs the disaster response team for Vizient, a company that, among other things, sources medical supplies for hospitals all over the U.S.
+They are still running on generators the last we knew, and they are at partial capacity," says Christi Guest, who runs the disaster response team for Vizient, a company that, among other things, sources medical supplies for hospitals all over the U.S.

-And Baxter isn't the only company on the island struggling to meet demand.
+Baxter isn't the only company on the island struggling to meet demand.

 "The manufacturing environment in Puerto Rico, as far as we are informed, is largely still running on generators — compromised capacity," Guest says.

-Note: An earlier version of this story misspelled Christi Guess's name as Kristi Guest.